 I can’t even begin to imagine how this story unfolded for Joseph.
-He feels like a character in this narrative that gets a little glossed over.
-But there is more to Joseph than being a yes man who is just chilling in the Nativity scene.
-This is a man whose world was flipped upside down.
+He truly feels like a character in this narrative that gets the shaft.
+If you are a middle child, you know what I'm saying (respectfully, Mom and Dad).
+But there's so much more to Joseph than a yes man who's cool with his bride having someone else's son.
+This was a man whose world was flipped upside down.

 Mary and Joseph’s relationship wasn’t engagement as we know it today.
-It was less parties and countdowns and gifts and white dresses and more official contracts with witnesses.
-It is hard to picture Joseph's feelings of disappointment, jealousy, and unfairness when he found out his bride-to-be was having a child that wasn’t his, especially because betrothal in this time could only be ended by official divorce.
+It was less parties and countdowns and white dresses and more official contracts with witnesses.
+Their engagement could only be ended by divorce.
+In light of this culture, I can't imagine how disappointed he felt when he found out that his bride-to-be was having a child—a child that wasn't his.

 Mary’s pregnancy brought shame and dishonor upon both Joseph AND his family.
 In this day, he legally could have had her stoned for the offense.
 And this wasn’t just a cheating situation—which would be hard enough.
-This was something no one else could really understand.
-After all, the Holy Spirit had never before impregnated someone’s fiance with the Savior.
-That was definitely a first.
+This was something no one else could understand.

 I obviously can’t relate.
-I mean—who can?
-But I do know that feeling: no one else understands.
-In my darkest moments, this is the lie from the enemy that is so easy to believe.
+If you think you can, wellness check.
+But I can relate to that feeling: no one else understands.
+It's a lie from the enemy that I have listened to over and over this year.

 But you know what’s true about Joseph’s situation and my situation and your situation?
-God is with us.
+That we are never alone, because He is with us.

 Johann Christoph Arnold said, “In our lives we may be tested in ways we cannot even imagine.
 Yet we can be certain Christ has shared our torment, and worse.
 He sweated drops of blood and was totally forsaken.
 He died, and descended into hell.
 But by overcoming death he took away all our reasons for fear, forever.”